-Because of our behaviour expectations we will not accept:
+Because of our behaviour expectations, we will not accept the following:

-- Refusal of requests by adults
+- Refusal of requests by adults.

+- Disrupting the learning of other children.

-- Dishonesty, including stealing
+- Dishonesty, including stealing.

-- Bullying of any kind including name-calling, hurting others, threats and intimidation.
+- Bullying of any kind, including name-calling, hurting others, threats and intimidation (See Anti-Bullying Policy).

-- Racism, homophobia or sexism including name calling and any type of harassment
+- Racism, homophobia or sexism, including name-calling and any type of harassment.

-- Verbal or physical aggression
+- Verbal or physical aggression.

-- Anything illegal being brought into school, including weapons, drugs or stolen items
+- Anything illegal being brought into school, including weapons, drugs or stolen items.

-- Abusive or foul language to anyone
+- Abusive or foul language to anyone.

-- Damage to property, including graffiti
+- Damage to property, including graffiti.